 You have three options for the code name:

-Category Name: If you use this option, all search hits will be combined under one code using the category label as name.
+Category only: If you select this option, all search hits will be coded under the NER category: Person, Location, Organization, Miscellaneous

-You also have the option to group all codes of a category into a code group.
-This option is useful if you selected entity names only, or category plus entity as code name.
+You also have the option to group all codes of a NER category into a code group.
+This option is useful if you selected the second option with subcodes.

-Click Show Results to inspect the results in context.
+Click Continue to inspect the results in context.

 The result page shows you a Quotation Reader indicating where the quotations are when coding the data with the proposed code.
 If coding already exist at the quotation, it will also be shown.